gphart1972/show_long_names/README.md

 I created this script to handle a file migration issue at a previous employer where users had some file names that were very long and causing issues migrating their files.
+To use this file copy the code into your notepad app, edit the example path to fit yours and save as a powershell file.